dovy2kas/wpscraper/README.md

 # wpscraper
 A script that finds the wordpress website's version and it's plugins.
+You can choose either to scrape one website directly from the input, or a list of domains from a file.

 # About
 The script will try to find the plugins listed in the `plugins.txt` file.
 If you want to add a plugin to search for the syntax is simple: